DevMarcoStundner/CAN_MCSD_Project/Project_Specification.md

 - The communication should be accomplished with two CAN bus transceivers.

-- The output will be transmitted to the PC over UART.
+- The input to the microcontroller and the output to the PC will be transmitted over UART.

 - The microcontroller should check for Errors with the following